- What are infections and who is at risk?

 - Ways to prevent dryness of the skin and mucous membranes

-- The need to talk with your health care team or doctor before getting vaccinated (immunized) and before getting close to children or adults who have recently had vaccinations.
+- You need to talk with your health care team or doctor before getting vaccinated (immunized) and before getting close to children or adults who have recently had vaccinations.
+(See Vaccination During Cancer Treatment for more on this.)

-Review these points with your doctor or nurse before and during treatment to get the information that is most important to you.
-Double check with them about how you would expect to handle these things and find out if there are ways that would work better during your cancer treatment.
+Review these points with your doctor or nurse before and during treatment to get the information you need.
+Double check with them on how you should handle these things and find out if there are any special steps you should take during cancer treatment.